mayrajeo/tree-detection-evo/README.md

 ### Installation

+**BELOW HAS CHANGED** because fastai2 was officially released and renamed to fastai.
+Work in progress.

 Run `conda env create -f environment.yml`, and then install fastai2 either from pip with `pip install fastai2`, or you can use editable install of fastai2 and fastcore:

 ```bash